 A comprehensive multimedia collection of primary sources on the study of archaic and classical Greece to 146 BC is found in the Perseus Digital Project.
 It contains documentation, with sketches and photographs; and covers archaeology, art, history, and literature.
 (Tufts University) Free Web Access

 The Encyclopaedia Britannica is the largest, most authoritative encyclopedia in the world.
 Its broad scope includes statistics, classics, definitions, articles in journals, and maps.
 Many entries have images too.
 (Britannica - Direct)

 The Humanities with Full Text includes feature articles, interviews, obituaries and original works of fiction, drama and poetry in all fields of the humanities from art, classical studies, and film to journalism.
-Only 697 journal titles are indexed so for a broader scope choose the Humanities International Complete database.
 (EBSCO/Wilson – TexShare) Remote Access with University Network Account

 Academic Search Complete is an excellent place to start research for many assignments.
 In this database, you will find many academic articles in a wide variety of subject areas, including arts, humanities, social sciences, and natural sciences.
 VideoTutorial

 JSTOR is a database with many full-text articles in a variety of subject areas taught at UD.
 It can be especially helpful for literature, philosophy, history, and religion but for other subject areas as well.
 However, all JSTOR articles are at least three years old, and often older, so it is not the best place to find the most current research.
 Video Tutorial